julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-for-front-door.md

 - *Folklore:* In the Scottish Highlands, it was called *milfoil* and burned at thresholds during Samhain.
 - *Magical Properties:* Protection, courage, divination, healing.
-- Growing Tip: Drought-resistant and tough—perfect for door borders.
+- Growing Tip: Drought-resistant and tough: perfect for door borders.

 ---